Do you have a plan for retirement? Are you one of the lucky seven percent of people over the age of 50 who feels prepared?

 In conclusion, it’s never too early to start planning for your retirement.
 After all, it could be the difference between having comfortable retirement or having to work just to get by.

-Review your retirement plans annually to see how things are getting on and to make sure everything is on the right track.
-It might seem unnecessary, but regulations and legislation change over time, we’ve seen that with the increase in retirement age – so it’s important to keep yourself up to date with everything that’s happening on a yearly basis.
+Review your retirement plans annually to make sure everything is on the right track.
+It might seem unnecessary, but regulations and legislation change over time, we’ve seen that with the increase in retirement age.
+It’s important to keep yourself up to date with everything that’s happening on a yearly basis.

 By putting your efforts in now, it means you can start to plan what your retirement will look like knowing you have a pretty sum ready to access when you retire.